Nikomanty/HomeCloud/README.md

 # Home Cloud
 Application used by our family for calendar, todo and weather tracking.

+Calendar events and todos are stored in firebase cloud storage and service handles communication with it.
+Weather box uses Openweathermap APIs to get weather data.
+As a state management, Cubit pattern comes into play.

+Current implementation doesnt support multiple users so if you want to build application for yourself, you have to configure own firebase and Openweathermap API key.

 New features are developed when I have time,
 Some ideas listed here:
  - Layout changes when different screensize
  - Shopping lists